CodeandUnite/Easygui3/README.md

 **Basic use of Easygui2**

-    import easygui
+    import easygui2

-	choice = easygui.buttonbox("body","title",["Yes","No"])
+	choice = easygui.buttonbox("Would you like some coffee?","Restaurant",["Yes","No"])
 	if choice == "Yes":
 		...

-**Using callback**
+**Using callback**<br>
-If you ever needed to get sequential inputs from a user with it, you have probably noticed this problem by yourself.
+If you ever needed to get sequential inputs from a user with easygui, you have probably noticed this problem by yourself.
-I'll explain the problem with an example.
-Let's say we have an external device we want to control, a robot.
+Let's say we have an robot we want to control.
 We want to be able to move it in all directions and to switch it on and off.
+(Exit on "OFF")
 You're probably thinking of something like this:

-	import easygui
+	import easygui2

-	choices = ["on", "off", "forward", "backward", "right", "left"] input= ''
+	choices = ["ON", "OFF", "forward", "backward", "right", "left"] input= ''
 	while input != "None": #happens when the user presses ESC
 		input = easygui.buttonbox("controller","robot", choices)